-Income tax on house property: on Owning a house one day – everybody dreams of this, saves towards this and hopes to achieve this one day.
+Income tax on house property: On Owning a house one day – everybody dreams of this, saves towards this and hopes to achieve this one day.
 However, owning a house property is not without responsibilities.
 Paying house property taxes annually is one of them.
 If you want to learn how to save tax on home loan interest, this guide is for you.
 It also talks about how to report home ownership in your income tax return.

 A house property could be your home, an office, a shop, a building or some land attached to the building like a parking lot.
-The Income Tax Act does not differentiate between a commercial and residential property.
+The Income Tax Act does not differentiate between commercial and residential property.
 All types of properties are taxed under the head ‘income from house property’ in the income tax return.
 An owner for the purpose of income tax is its legal owner, someone who can exercise the rights of the owner in his own right and not on someone else’s behalf.

 When a property is used for the purpose of business or profession or for carrying out freelancing work – it is taxed under the ‘income from business and profession’ head.
 Expenses on its repair and maintenance are allowed as business expenditure.